DrScKAWAMOTO/cmdrecplay/README.md

 After installation, append the following line in your emacs startup file:

     (require 'cmdplay)
+    (add-hook 'c-mode-common-hook 'cmdplay-clang-set-cflags)

+To associate with the `compile' command, write as follows too.

+    (setq compile-command "LANG=C cmdrec -- make -k ")
+    (advice-add 'compile :around #'cmdplay-clang-advice-around-compile)
+    (advice-add 'recompile :around #'cmdplay-clang-advice-around-compile)

 First, per your project:

     cd <your_project_directory_which_contains_your_makefile>
     cmdrec -- make

+If your project is cmake, you should do as follows instead:

+    cd <your_project_directory_which_contains_your_CMakeLists.txt>
+    mkdir build
+    cd build
+    cmdrec -- sh -c "cmake ..; make all"

 The `--` separates the parameters from the build command.
 The output sqlite3 file `~/.cmdrec.db` found in your home directory.

 For more options, you can check by passing `-h` parameter to `cmdrec` or `cmdplay` commands.

 From now on, you can edit your project's C/C++ source files by emacs flycheck, without specifying include pathes or macro defines explicitly.